WeiDUorg/weidu/README-WeiDU-Changes.txt

   * New TP2 when clause: IF_EXISTS
   * Fix regression in --change-log which produced only the last backup file instead of all of them.
+  * GAME_IS et al. do not fail on unrecognised games.

 Version 239:
   * Remove DESCRIBE_ITEM and --list-eff.